Hororo people: Modern Era

 Muhumuza orchestrated armed resistance against German, British, and French colonial forces.
 She was captured in 1913 and detained by the British in Kampala, Uganda, where she died in prison in 1944.
-Marcus Garvey eulogized her upon learning of her passing, while European colonial officials described her as "an extraordinary character."
+Marcus Garvey eulogized her upon learning of her death, while European colonial officials described her as "an extraordinary character."

 The followers of Muhumuza are also responsible for preserving the memory of the Songora queen Kitami and conserving and transmitting much of the history of ancient Busongora and Mpororo.
 Possessions by Nyabinghi continue to occur, primarily affecting women, especially in the southwestern region of Uganda and the northwestern region of Tanzania.

 The Jamaica-based Niyabinghi Theocracy Government, a Mansion of Rastafari, was named after the resistance movement and Nyabingi spiritual belief system led by Muhumuza.
 Her followers always pay tribute to Kitami-kya-Nyawera as one of the ancient Nyabingi priesthood.
 The Igongo Museum in Uganda (Mbarara) features a special display dedicated to Kitami-kya-Nyawera, popular among Rastafarians and others associated with the Nyabingyi Movement.

 Today, the Hororo continue to advocate for formal acknowledgment from the Nkore Cultural Institution and the Ugandan Government of the injustices done to Mpororo, and demand its reconstitution by the colonial authorities, but have received no formal response.
 Many opponents of re-establishing the expanded Nkore Kingdom are Bahororo, who believe that reinstating Nkore on territory rightfully belonging to the states of Mpororo is unjust.

+Folklore and culture

+Ishe Katabazi

+The oral traditions and cultural narrative of the Mpororo and neighboring Nkore regions prominently feature Ishe Katabazi (literally "Father of Katabazi"), a legendary trickster and comic figure.
+Similar to trickster archetypes in other African folklore traditions, Ishe Katabazi is characterized as an eccentric, quick-witted, and often cunning individual whose satirical adventures provide both entertainment and moral lessons regarding societal values, greed, and communal dynamics.

+Stories surrounding Ishe Katabazi typically depict him engaging in humorous or manipulative schemes, such as using his intellect to outsmart wealthier cattle-keepers or navigate complex social dilemmas.
+In 1947, the traditional oral accounts of his exploits were compiled and formalized into local literature by author C. B. Katiti in the book Ishe-Katabazi: traditional stories of the Ankole people of Uganda.
+His tales remain a core element of the region's literary heritage and are frequently used in modern educational curricula to teach Ruhororo and Runyankole cultural norms and proverbs.